-There is an additional complication which has to do with computer language syntaxes.
-Computer languages use the Pattern_Syntax property to identify code points that have been reserved for syntactic use.
-Some of the code points with the Pattern_Syntax property have default emoji presentation.
-However, all such code points have valid text presentation sequences which can be used to unambiguously express that they should be displayed and interpreted as syntactic characters, rather than emoji.
-See Section 7.2, Emoji Profile, in Unicode Standard Annex #31, Unicode Identifiers and Syntax [UAX31].
+Computer languages use the Pattern\Syntax property to identify code points that have been reserved for syntactic use.
+Some of the code points with the Pattern\Syntax property have default emoji presentation.
+When emoji are used as part of computer language syntax, text presentation sequences can be used to unambiguously express that they should be displayed and interpreted as syntactic characters, rather than emoji.
+See Section 7.2, Emoji Profile, in Unicode Standard Annex #31, "Unicode Identifiers and Syntax" [UAX31].